python/typing/docs/spec/concepts.rst

 of operations on expressions typed as :ref:`Any`.
 These operations are dynamically checked, via the Python runtime's usual dynamic checking.

-The Python type system also uses ``...`` within :ref:`callable` and :ref:`Tuple
-<tuples>` types to indicate a statically-unknown component of a type.
-The
-detailed rules for these usages are discussed in their respective sections of the specification.
+The Python type system also uses ``...`` within :ref:`Callable` types and within ``tuple[Any, ...]`` (see :ref:`tuples`) to indicate a statically-unknown component of a type.
+The detailed rules for these usages are discussed in their respective sections of the specification.

 This specification describes a gradual type system for Python.